 TEST 7: Making Sure The Power Transistor Is Getting Ground

 If in test 6 you found that the ignition coil's activation signal is not present then your next step is to make sure that the power transistor is getting Ground.

 Depending on the year of your specific 3.0L Nissan Quest (Mercur Villager), the wire that supplies Ground to the power transistor will be a black (BLK) wire or a black with red stripe wire of the power transistor's 3-wire connector.

 This wire is labeled with the number 2 in the photo above.

 Select Volts DC mode on your multimeter.

-Disconnect the distributor from its 7-wire connector.
+Disconnect the power transistor from its electrical connector.